neverfap-deluxe/nfd-api/content/content_practices/VOL-2-BOR--TODO--P--developing-routine.md

 Part of the reason why people struggle with routine is because they severely overcomplicate it.

-They assume it's about developing an intricate, fool-proof strategy when really it's much more fundamental than having a plan.
+They assume it's about developing an intricate, fool-proof strategy when really it's much more fundamental than even having a strategy overall.

 Instead, 90% of the battle when it comes to developing a solid routine, comes down to our ability to stick to it.